 Visit Bardstown During Christmas

-Browse the Bernheim Forest Holiday Open House to find the perfect gift for the nature lovers in your life, or even take a brisk walk through the forest in search of a giant (or three) hiding throughout Bernheim Arboretum and Research Forest.
+Browse the Bernheim Forest Holiday Open House to find the perfect gift for the nature lovers in your life, and take a brisk, snowy walk through the forest – which is FULL of holly trees in search of a giant (or three) hiding throughout Bernheim Arboretum and Research Forest.

 Bring your littles aboard the North Pole Express (otherwise known as My Old Kentucky Dinner Train), where you will be treated to two hours of scenic views and a memorable experience with a gourmet three-course meal and hot cocoa in your pajamas alongside Mr. and Mrs. Claus.